ruricolist/bosom-serpent/README.markdown

 — Nathaniel Hawthorne, [The Bosom Serpent][TBS].

-Bosom Serpent is a library for using Python modules from Lisp.
-It is a thin layer over [burgled-batteries][] and allows Python modules to be imported as [Vernacular][] modules.
+Bosom Serpent is a library for using Python from Lisp.
+It is a thin layer over [burgled-batteries][] and allows [Vernacular][] modules to be written in Python.

-Bosom Serpent does not import Python modules directly into Lisp.
-The trick is to add a Python file as part of your Lisp system and load it as a module which re-exports the functionality you're interested in.
+Bosom Serpent does not import arbitrary Python modules directly into Lisp.
+The trick is to add a Python file (which can use any Python module) as part of your Lisp system, and re-exports the functionality you're interested in.
 This file will also do the work of wrapping the output of Python functions in a form that Lisp will understand.

 Say you want to use the Python module `shlex` from Lisp.
 You create a Python file in your Lisp system.
 The name of the file doesn’t matter.